harleypig/dotvim/docs/ansible.md

 * [yaml.vim](/vim/pack/settings/start/settings/ftplugin/yaml.vim) - Configures
     Vim to recognize YAML files, which are commonly used by Ansible.
 * `coc-settings` - Use `:CocConfig` to edit this file.

-### Linting and Static Analysis

-* [ansible-lint](https://github.com/ansible-community/ansible-lint) - Lints Ansible playbooks, detecting errors and suggesting improvements for your code.
-* [yamllint](https://github.com/adrienverge/yamllint) - Ensures that YAML files, commonly used in Ansible playbooks, adhere to a consistent format and structure.